 It can be a very daunting thought to delete and download a 100GB game.
 Therefore, if all else fails, we have left this solution at the end.
 Delete GTA 5 from your PC and download it again from Steam or Epic Games.

-GTA 5 is a decade-long game and is still among the most popular games.
+GTA 5 is a decade-long game that is still among the most popular.
 Most players have been playing the game for quite some time now.
-Hence, it can be difficult to stop playing the game for whatever reason.
+Hence, it can be difficult to stop playing the game.
 This makes deleting and installing the 100GB game worth your effort.

 If you follow every step in this guide in its entirety, then indeed, you won’t be stuck on your GTA 5 loading screen for long.
-As the steps in this article are straightforward to follow, it shows how a vast issue can be solved by a simple fix.
+As the steps in this article are straightforward, it shows how a simple fix can solve a vast issue.